JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/circles_conics.md

 Each circle actually gives 2 solutions, one with $r$ and one with $-r$.
 One solution was labeled singular.
 The number of complex solutions is $(366+2)/2=184$.

-We make a random experiment by sampling 1000 instances of the above system and counting the real solutions.
+I make a random experiment by sampling 1000 instances of the above system and counting the real solutions.

 ```julia
 number_of_real_solutions = zeros(1000)